oracle/coherence-js-client/README.md

 * `callOptions` - per-request gRPC call options.
 * `tls` - options related to the configuration of TLS.
     - `enabled` - determines if TLS is enabled or not.
 This defaults to `false`.
     - `caCertPath` - the path to the CA certificate.
+This may be configured using the environment variable `COHERENCE_TLS_CERTS_PATH`
     - `clientCertPath` - the path to the client certificate.
+This may be configured with the environment variable `COHERENCE_TLS_CLIENT_CERT`
     - `clientKeyPath` - the path to the client certificate key.
+This may be configured with the environment variable `COHERENCE_TLS_CLIENT_KEY`

+*NOTE*: If testing locally generated certificates, set `COHERENCE_IGNORE_INVALID_CERTS` to `true` to disable TLS validation of the certificates.

 ```typescript
 const { Session } = require('@oracle/coherence')